rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch06-methods-a-deeper-look.md

 local x in the 5
 ```

+---

 ## 6.12 Method Overloading

-### Method overloading
+### <b><i>Method overloading</i></b>

 - Methods of the same name declared in the same class

-- Must have differt sets of parameters
+- Must have different sets of parameters

+- The compiler distinguishes overloaded methods by their signatures

+##### Signatures

+- the method's names

+- the number, types and order of their parameters

+> NOTE
+>
+> Method calls cannot be distinguished by return type

+### Usage

-### Used to create several methods with the same name
+- Used to create several methods with the same name

-- that perform the same or similar tasks
+- That perform the same or similar tasks

-- but on different types or different number of arguments
+- But on different types or different number of arguments

 ```java
 // Fig. 6.10: MethodOverload.java